 *Makes about 2 cups

-- 1/3 cup red onion, chopped into a small dice
+- 1/3 cup red onion, small dice

-- 1/3 cup seeded tomatoes, chopped into a small dice
+- 1/3 cup seeded tomatoes, small dice

-- 1/2 cup avocado, chopped into a small dice
+- 1/2 cup avocado, small dice

 - 1 tablespoon cilantro leaves, finely chopped